FY2018 Financial Report

 Patient care continues to be at the center of Rush’s mission.
-Through our investments in clinical programs and demonstrated quality of care, Rush has established itself as a local and national leader in health care.
-Rush is currently ranked fifth among more than 100 academic medical centers by Vizient’s Quality Leadership Award (formerly known as University HealthSystem Consortium).
+Through its investments in clinical programs and demonstrated quality of care, Rush has established itself as a local and national leader in health care.
+Rush is currently ranked No. 2 among 99 academic medical centers by Vizient’s Quality Leadership Award.
+Rush was ranked No. 4 in 2017 and has been ranked in the top five every year since 2013.
 The award evaluates hospitals on the basis of mortality, effectiveness, safety, patient centeredness and equity of care.
-In addition, the Centers for Medicare and Medicaid Services, or CMS, continues to recognize Rush as one of its highest-rated hospitals in Chicago.
-Rush is also the highest-rated academic medical center within the city of Chicago.
-The rating is based on ongoing CMS surveys of patients regarding their experiences.

 John P. Mordach

 The information in this document is taken from the annual summary report of community benefits prepared for the Illinois attorney general's office.
 Only a portion of Rush's financial assistance programs meet the office's definition of "charity care."